-In the science realm, once a question is being answered, then that particular question will be closed.
-For example, once found in a round shape, the question of how the shape of the earth was immediately closed.
-But in the world of human sciences, there are many questions that can never be closed.
-It was asked by humans from time to time.
-The answers will be differ from time to time, from one person to another.
-For example, what is happiness, what is truth, what is the secret of the soul, and a myriad of other questions.
-By not pretending to answer the question thoroughly, this short article is one of the ingredients for the Light seekers.
-At least providing a glimpse of Light in the middle of the night.
-In simple but deep language, there are two evolutionary human souls.
-First is from pain to recovery.
-The second is from recovering to being enlightened.
+In exact science, once a question has been answered, the question is closed.
+For example, once it is found that the earth is round, the question about the shape of the earth is closed.
+Unlike in exact science, in social science there are many questions that can never be closed.
+These questions have been asked again and again by people throughout history; and the answers to the same questions are also different from time to time, from one person to another.
+For example, “What is happiness?”
+“What is truth?”
+“What is the secret of the soul?” and a myriad of other questions.
+Without any pretense of trying to answer the question completely, this short piece of writing is a material for friends who are seeking for the Light; at least, there is a glimpse of Light in the middle of the night.
+In simple but profound words, there are two evolutions of the human soul.
+First, from suffering into healing.
+Second, from healing into enlightenment.

-A doctor’s friend asked, do all people have mental injuries?
-As far as history can see, even holy souls have something they are looking for.
-If you don’t want to be said to have a mental wound.
-That is why Gautama Buddha sought his mother in the divine realm after experiencing enlightenment.
-Jesus Christ once disappeared, presumably he was looking for his father.
-Part of the signs of souls that need healing are lack of inner feeling, often dissatisfaction, many complaints and little resistance.
-Even worse if you often have nightmares, you are often burned with anger.
-The most severe when the body has been attacked by chronic diseases such as cancer, or often hear suicidal whispers.
-There are many paths to recovery, of course.
-What we want to share here is simple, “weaving” a frightening past into a hopeful future.
+A doctor friend of mine once asked, does everyone has a soul wound?
+As far as history can tell, even the holy souls had something they were searching for, not to say a ‘soul wound’.
+That is why Gautama Buddha searched for his mother in the realm of gods after he was enlightened.
+Jesus Christ once disappeared, presumably searching for his father.
+Several signs of souls who need healing are a feeling of something missing inside, often feeling dissatisfied, lots of complaining, and lots of rejecting.
+Even worse are having frequent nightmares, or often burned with anger.
+The worst is when the body has been affected with chronic disease such as cancer, or when whispers of suicide often occurs.
+Of course, there are many paths to healing.
+What’s intended to be shared here is simple: ‘weaving’ a frightening past into a hopeful future.

-To be honest, everyone has their own different stories.
-While sick people are made more sick by the inner stories that have taken place, a healing soul can weave those stories into the seeds of Light.
-In order for the friends to be cured (not killed) by the inner story that has happened, there are several meditations available.
-First, keep away from all forms of negative interpretations such as sin and hell.
-In psychology there is an old message about self-fulfilling prophecy.
-What you believe to be excessive (including sin and hell) can become a reality later.
+As a matter of fact, each person has a different story.
+While those who are suffering suffer even more by stories of what happened in the past, healed souls are able to weave those stories into the seeds of Light.
+In order for friends to be healed (instead of killed) by stories of what happened in the past, there are several materials available for contemplation.
+First, keep yourself away from all forms of negative interpretations such as sin and hell.
+In psychology, there is an old message about self-fulfilling prophecy.
+What you excessively believe (including sin and hell) could become a reality later on.
 Second, water the beautiful seeds inside.
-Can be through reading, spectacle, or association.
-No matter how bad someone’s past, there is always a beautiful seed inside.
+It can be through what you read, what you watch, or who you associate with.
+No matter how dark a person’s past, there is always a beautiful seed inside.
 Third, strengthen the beautiful tree inside through love in action.

-A friend told me that he was very shy until he was 29 years old.
-The most important reason, since he was young, people often insulted his big nose.
-There are even childhood friends who are so insulting and said like this: “Don’t get close to him.
-He have big nostrils.
-If he takes a deep breath, you can be sucked in.”
-The shadow of this unattractive shape of the nose continues to follow frighteningly.
-Until one day this friend met a Chinese businessman who muttered convincingly like this: “I have never met a nose who is as lucky as your nose”.
-After this incident, this friend “weaved” a bad story from the past into a beautiful light into the future.
-This belief made him experience a lot of luck in life.
+A friend once told me that he was very shy until he was 29.
+The main reason was, since he was little, he had often been insulted by others for his big flat nose.
+There was even a childhood friend who cruelly said, “Don’t get close to him.
+He has huge nostrils.
+If he takes a deep breath, you could get sucked inside!”
+Shadows of this unattractive nose shape kept following him in a frightening way, until one day he met a Chinese businessman who convincingly commented, “I have never seen a nose as lucky as yours.”
+Ever since that day, this friend “weaved” a horrible story from the past into a beautiful Light towards the future.
+Such belief in good luck has indeed made him experienced lots of luck in his life.

 Another friend has another story.
-He was breastfed by his mother until he was 8 years old.
-It took decades to “weave” this story into a beautiful light.
-One day this friend met Dr. Thomas Bien (Finding the center within), a doctor of psychology who is also a meditation teacher.
-There is a secret about healing the soul.
-Feelings of fatigue, restlessness, anxiety, anger are mental wounds from childhood that surface.
-And the recommended step of healing is to hold a soul wound from childhood, just like a mother holding her lovely baby.
-As a result, this friend not only recovered, but also grew into a bearer of Light.
-Countless people with mental injuries were guided by this friend.
-This is exactly what is called “weaving” a frightening past into a hopeful future.
+He had been breastfed by his mother until he was 8.
+It took decades to ‘weave’ this story into a beautiful Light.
+One day, he stumbled upon Dr. Thomas Bien’s piece (“Finding the Center Within”), a doctor of psychology who is also a meditation teacher.
+The secret of soul healing was revealed therefrom.
+The feelings of fatigue, restlessness, anxiety, and anger are actually soul wounds from childhood that surged to the surface.
+And the suggested step towards healing is to embrace the soul wounds from childhood, just as a mother embraces her dearly loved baby.
+As a result, not only he was healed, but also he has grown into a Light bearer.
+Countless people with soul wounds have been guided by this friend.
+This is exactly what’s called ‘weaving’ a frightening past into a hopeful future.

-It was from this deep awareness that the witnessing self was born.
-It is as simple as a blue sky that witnesses all the clouds that pass by.
-Sadness and suffering are like dark clouds.
-Pleasure and happiness are like white clouds.
-And both of them are impermanent, appear and disappear.
-Kicking sadness, or grasping pleasure together makes a person fail to grow.
-And the eternal witness saw everything without a framework at all.
-Without being right or wrong, without good or bad, without hell or heaven.
-But not ignorant and uncaring.
-As with the nature of wet water, the beautiful nature of flowers, the nature of a person who is one with the Witness, who has eternally grown beautiful.
-The sign is happy with how to make other people happy.
+It is from this deep awareness that the witnessing self is born.
+It is as simple as the blue sky that witnesses all the clouds passing by.
+Sadness and suffering are similar to dark clouds.
+Pleasure and happiness are similar to white clouds.
+And both of them are impermanent; they both appear and disappear.
+Either rejecting sadness or holding on to pleasure both makes a person fail to grow.
+And the eternal Witness witnesses everything without any framework whatsoever.
+Without right or wrong, without good or bad, without hell or heaven.
+Nevertheless, it is not ignorant and uncaring.
+As the nature of water is wet, the nature of flower is beautiful, the nature of a person who is one with the eternal Witness is the soul that grows beautifully.
+The sign of which is being happy by making others happy.